Skip to main content

 Pendant in the form of a leader or shaman

-The man wears earrings, a headdress, nose ring, lip plug and a face mask.
-The Metropolitan Museum of Arts in New York has a similar piece in their collection.
-Tumbaga is a gold / copper alloy and has a lower melting point which makes it easier to process.
-This pectoral is one of Dora Janssen's favourites.
+The man wears ear jewelry, a headdress, nose ring, lip plug, and a face mask.
+The Metropolitan Museum of Arts in New York has a similar piece in its collection.
+Tumbaga is a gold/copper alloy and has a lower melting point, making it easier to work with.
+This pectoral is one of Dora Janssen's favorites.

 The prominent nose and downward drawn corners of the mouth associated the Olmecs with the jaguar, and this statue is considered to be an image of a shaman half turned into a jaguar.
 He narrows his eyes to focus on a different, spiritual world.